nerfstudio-project/nerfstudio/docs/quickstart/custom_dataset.md

 See the equirectangular images section above for a description of the `--images-per-equirect` argument.

-The `num-frames-target` argument is optional but it is recomended to set it to 3*(seconds of video) frames.
+The `num-frames-target` argument is optional but it is recommended to set it to 3*(seconds of video) frames.
 For example, if you have a 30 second video, you would use `--num-frames-target 90` (3*30=90).
 This number was chosen from a bit of experimentation and seems to work well for most videos.
 It is by no means a hard rule and you can experiment with different values.

 The `crop-factor` argument is optional but often very helpful.
 This is because equirectangular videos taken by 360 cameras tend to have a portion of the bottom of the image that is the person who was holding the camera over their head.